sharynjs/sharyn/docs/1-development-setup.md

-# 🌹 Sharyn Setup Tutorial – Common Packages
+# 🌹 Sharyn Tutorial – Development Setup

 In this tutorial, for the purpose of learning, we are going to create a project that enables every feature offered by Sharyn.